lbfm-rwth/gap-lesson/_episodes/01-command-line.md

 {: .output}

 Note that `Sum` takes a list as its argument and returns the sum of its entries.

+> ## TODO: functional programming
+>
+> * explain functional (no side-effects) vs with-side-effects
+> * convention: side effects are verbs, no side-effects are nouns
+> * can be very elegant but also very unreadable.
+Choose wisely!

 Let's consider another tool to manipulate list.
 Often we need to get all elements from a list that satisfy a certain condition.
 For example we might need a list